-When the time comes to replace the canvas top for your boat-whether it’s a traditional three bow bimini top, an attached bimini on a cursor, or a big top on a house boat-we’ve got options for you.
+When the time comes to replace the canvas top for your boat-whether it’s a traditional three bow bimini top, an attached bimini on a cruiser, or a big top on a house boat-we’ve got options for you.
 Before you decide to go with Sunbrella, which is the most popular choice, we encourage you to look at a few other options that might work for you as well.
 There are a few important questions to ask while searching for your next top, so be sure you’re taking a few things into consideration.

 The two main fabric manufacturers that we recommend for any top are Sunbrella and Ferrari Stamoid.
 There are many other fabrics on the market, but these are the two most recommended in our shop.